|Myofibrillar Myopathy (MFM)|

 Myofibrillar Myopathy (MFM) is distinct from these other forms of exercise intolerance with respect to findings on muscle biopsy.
 Histopathology shows ectopic accumulation of cytoskeletal proteins (e.g. desmin) and Z-disc degeneration.
 Because this finding is only made when anti-desmin staining is used, muscle biopsies on the same horses performed without desmin staining would likely be scored as PSSM2.
 As in PSSM2, focal myofibrillar disruption with accumulation of glycogen particles is seen.
 The condition has been observed in a subset of Arabian horses with exercise intolerance.
 Initial descriptions of MFM classified it as a subtype of Recurrent Exertional Rhabdomyolysis (RER) because it was a form of exercise intolerance observed in Arabians and Thoroughbreds.
 Researchers at EquiSeq currently think that it more closely resembles Polysaccharide Storage Myopathy, type 2 (PSSM2).

-Researchers at EquiSeq have identified semidominant alleles of two genes that causes MFM in Thoroughbreds and related breeds.
+Researchers at EquiSeq have identified semidominant alleles of three genes that cause MFM in Thoroughbred, Arabians, and related breeds.
 The results are not yet published in a peer-reviewed academic journal.
-Prior to publication, the variants have been termed P3 and P4.
-These are missense alleles of FLNC and MYOZ3, respectively.
+Prior to publication, the variants have been termed P3, P4, and P8.
+These are missense alleles of FLNC, MYOZ3, and PYROXD1, respectively.

-The P3 and P4 variants are also found in horses diagnosed with PSSM2 by muscle biopsy when desmin staining is not used.
-The P2 variant of MYOT associated with PSSM2 has not yet been observed alone in horses diagnosed with MFM; both n/P3 and n/P4 horses that are free of other PSSM2 variants have been diagnosed with MFM.
+The P3, P4, and P8 variants are also found in horses diagnosed with PSSM2 by muscle biopsy when desmin staining is not used.
+The P2 variant of MYOT associated with PSSM2 has not yet been observed alone in horses diagnosed with MFM; n/P3, n/P4, and n/P8 horses that are free of other PSSM2 variants have been diagnosed with MFM.

-Horses that carry one copy of either variant (n/P3 or n/P4) have a predisposition to develop MFM (also diagnosed as PSSM2).
-Horses with two copies of the variant (P3/P3 or P4/P4) are more strongly affected, with more severe symptoms and an earlier age of onset.
+Horses that carry one copy of a variant (n/P3, n/P4, or n/P8) have a predisposition to develop MFM (also diagnosed as PSSM2).
+Horses with two copies of the variant (P3/P3, P4/P4, or P8/P8) are more strongly affected, with more severe symptoms and an earlier age of onset.
 Dietary therapy (a high protein diet) and a specific exercise regimen may help to manage the symptoms.
+In addition, horses that are n/P8 or P8/P8 appear to require larger amounts of vitamin E supplementation to maintain normal serum vitamin E levels.

 Results of the genetic test for MFM are presented as shown below.